 At the age of 21, he traveled west to St. Louis, Missouri, where, in 1833, he went to work for William Sublette and Robert Campbell of the Rocky Mountain Fur Company and accompanied them on an expedition of the Rocky Mountains.
 They arrived at the Green River Rendezvous in Wyoming in July.
 The men then built Fort William (later Fort Laramie) at the mouth of the Yellowstone River to compete with the American Fur Company’s Fort Union in North Dakota.

-Sublette sold out to the American Fur Company that winter, and Larpenteur then went to work for them.
+Sublette sold out to the American Fur Company that winter and Larpenteur then went to work for them.
 Lapenteur then mostly worked at Fort Union.
-He also built Fort Alexander, a trading post for the Crow on the Yellowstone River.
+He also built Fort Alexander, a trading post on the Yellowstone River.

 At some point during these years, he married an Assiniboine woman, who died in 1837.
 He married another Assiniboine woman named Makes Cloud, with whom he had five children.